pablo-matheus/camping-fire-api/README.md

 - See the endpoints of the application in http://localhost:8080/swagger-ui.html.

-> You can acess http://localhost phpMyAdmin for manage the MySQL Database.
+> You can access http://localhost phpMyAdmin for manage the MySQL Database.